 Passwordless Authentication: WebAuthn and the Future of Logins

 Passwords have been the default authentication mechanism for decades β and they remain one of the weakest links in modern security architectures.
-Phishing, credential stuffing, and password reuse continue to drive the majority of account compromises.
+Phishing, credential stuffing, and password reuse continue to drive the majority of account compromises, as discussed in OWASP Top 10 security risks.

 Passwordless authentication represents a fundamental shift in identity security.
-Instead of shared secrets, it relies on public-key cryptography to verify users without exposing reusable credentials.
+Instead of shared secrets, it relies on public-key cryptography to verify users without exposing reusable credentials β a model aligned with modern cryptography principles and zero trust architectures.

-This article explains how passwordless authentication works, why WebAuthn is the industry standard, and when organizations should adopt it.
+This article explains how passwordless authentication works, why WebAuthn is the industry standard, and when organizations should adopt it as part of a broader identity and access management strategy.

 1. Why Passwords Fail at Scale

 Passwords are easy to implement but difficult to secure.
-At scale, they introduce systemic risk.
+At scale, they introduce systemic risk that often appears during threat modeling and security audits.

 - Users reuse passwords across services